Ifeanyi55/Gemma-Agents/README.md

 # Gemma-Agents
-A collection of functionGemma agents that perform different tasks.
+A collection of agents built with [FunctionGemma](https://blog.google/innovation-and-ai/technology/developers-tools/functiongemma/) to perform different tasks.